Genetic risk of inflammatory bowel disease is associated with disease course severity

 Abstract

-Genetic susceptibility to inflammatory bowel disease (IBD) has been widely studied, whereas the genetic contribution to disease progression over time remains largely unknown.
-In a unique population-based cohort, we explored if genetic susceptibility to IBD associated with disease course severity.
+Genetic susceptibility to inflammatory bowel disease (IBD) has been widely studied, whereas the genetic contribution to disease progression over time remains relatively under-investigated.
+In a Danish nationwide cohort, we aimed to explore if genetic susceptibility to IBD is associated with disease severity.

 Methods

-Patients with a higher genetic burden for developing IBD also experience a more severe disease course, suggesting a shared genetic architecture between disease susceptibility and severity.
+Patients with higher genetic burden for developing IBD also experience a more severe disease course.
+For patients with CD this link was largely mediated by disease extent, however, this was not the case for UC, which suggests a shared genetic architecture between disease susceptibility and severity.

 Article activity feed